 3. Get your apple on

-- Apples contain a fiber called pectin, which regulates ‘waste’ removal, gets rid of toxins and cleans out the colon!
+- Apples, the main ingredient in the apple crumble recipe, contain a fiber called pectin, which regulates ‘waste’ removal, gets rid of toxins and cleans out the colon!
 Pectin is very soothing for the digestive tract.

 - Get your intake of vitamin C to boost immunity and prevent inflammation.